 Spawning season provides an opportunity to witness one of the truly great miracles of the natural world.
-We have compiled a list of some great places to view salmon spawning.
+In previous years, we compiled this list of some great places to view salmon spawning.
 So far, this year has been a mixed bag in terms of returns, so please, let us know what you see out there in your local rivers and streams.

 Goldstream Provincial Park, Victoria